Sandra E. Black Award in Clinical Dementia Research

 Description

 The Sandra E. Black Award in Clinical Dementia Research is awarded annually to a trainee in the University of Toronto Temerty Faculty of Medicine conducting clinical dementia research at a Toronto Dementia Research Alliance (TDRA) site.
-The award is to recognize the trainee’s contributions to an innovative research project.
+The award recognizes a trainee's outstanding contributions to an innovative dementia research project.
+We are not accepting applications for the Sandra E. Black Award at this time.

 Apply